JulianWww/tables/source/basics.rst

           | de       | hallo    |          |          |
           +----------+----------+----------+----------+

-.. py:function:: tables.clearSlait()
+.. py:function:: tablepy.clearSlait()

     remove all cash data created by :py:class:`htmlTable`.

     .. warning::
-        this function will affects every interpreter instance ans should be used sparingly. it basicly deletes everything. to only destroy this interpreters cash use :py:func:`tables.destroyAll`
+        this function will affects every interpreter instance ans should be used sparingly. it basicly deletes everything. to only destroy this interpreters cash use :py:func:`tablepy.destroyAll`

-.. py:function:: tables.destroyAll()
+.. py:function:: tablepy.destroyAll()

-   remove all cash data created by :py:class:`htmlTable` in this instance of the interpreter. to remove all cash data use :py:func:`tables.clearSlait`.
+   remove all cash data created by :py:class:`htmlTable` in this instance of the interpreter. to remove all cash data use :py:func:`tablepy.clearSlait`.

 |